Review: You won’t go wrong with the PowerColor PCS+ R9 270X 2GB

 TurboTimer keeps the fans running for 30 to 50 seconds after shutdown, which doesn’t sound like much but it’s better than nothing.
 The location of the Turbo Timer shouldn’t interfere with other components, especially if the card is placed in the first PCIe slot.

-On the I/O panel you will find one standard DisplayPort connectors, one standard HDMI connector and two DVI connectors (one dual-link DVI and one single-link DVI).
+On the I/O panel you will find two mini-DisplayPort connectors, one standard HDMI connector and two DVI connectors (one dual-link DVI and one single-link DVI).
 Next generation 4K (4096x2160) and UHD (3840x2160) resolutions are supported.
 You can also use any combination of display connectors or use four outputs at the same time.
 One HDMI 1.4a compatible sound device is built in the GPU, which also includes HD audio and Blu-ray 3D movies support.